kddjenejfkffksd/Download-Korean-Textbooks/README.md

 ## Unix-like

-You need to have Python3, its venv module, pip, and curl installed.
+You need to have Python3, its pip and venv module, and curl installed.

 1. Download source